jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## core::getLocalStateDirectory
 #
-# Returns the path to the valet locla state directory.
+# Returns the path to the valet local state directory.
 # The base directory relative to which user-specific state files should be stored.
 # Creates it if missing.
 #